deepakkumar98355/The-Weather-App/README.md

 # The-Weather-App

-A sample app to get the weaher report using Google API to manipulate the ZIP code and use it for getting weather report using weather API.
+A sample app to get the weather report using Google API to manipulate the ZIP code and use it for getting weather report using weather API.

 ## Getting Started